Senior Living | Facility Listings | Care Advisors | Resources

 1) Location, Location, Location

-Just like real estate prices, location always influences the cost of labor, property value, services, etc. If you need to save on costs and are working with a budget, you might want to consider areas a little further out from your desired location.
-A Senior Care Advisor should be knowledgable with costs in a specific area and can give you a variety of options based on budget requirements.
+Just like real estate prices, location always influences the cost of labor, property value, services, etc. If you need to save on Assisted Living costs and are working with a budget, you might want to consider areas a little further out from your desired location.
+A Senior Care Advisor should be knowledgeable with costs in a specific area and can give you a variety of options based on budget requirements.

 2) Care Needs

 Just like anything in life, the higher the care needs, the more expensive it gets.
-If certain residents require special attention from highly trained professional staff, the costs are usually higher.
+If certain residents require special attention from highly trained professional staff, Assisted Living costs are usually higher.
 Again, being able to compare a few communities and having options is ideal as one facility may charge a little less for the same provided care.
 A Senior Care advisor can make the search much easier and give you free options to compare.

-Large Communities usually charge based on different levels of care while Small, Residential Homes typically have an all-inclusive rate.
+Large Communities usually charge based on different levels of care while Small, Residential Homes typically have all-inclusive rate.
 These are factors that families will want to consider when looking for Senior Living.

 3) Amenities